sduzpf/UAP_VLP/README.md

 ### Prepare datasets and models
 Download the datasets, [Flickr30k](https://shannon.cs.illinois.edu/DenotationGraph/) and [MSCOCO](https://cocodataset.org/#home) (the annotations is provided in ./data_annotation/).
 Set the root path of the dataset in `./configs/Retrieval_flickr.yaml, image_root`.
-The checkpoints of the fine-tuned VLP models is accessible in [ALBEF](https://github.com/salesforce/ALBEF), [TCL](https://github.com/uta-smile/TCL), [CLIP](https://huggingface.co/openai/clip-vit-base-patch16).
+The checkpoints of the fine-tuned VLP models are accessible in [ALBEF](https://github.com/salesforce/ALBEF), [TCL](https://github.com/uta-smile/TCL), [CLIP](https://huggingface.co/openai/clip-vit-base-patch16).

 ## Learn universal adversarial perturbations